MarvNC/JP-Resources/readme.md

 If you need to completely clear the `FrequenciesStylized` field for several cards at once, first select all the relevent cards in the Anki browser.
 Then, go to `Notes -> Find and Replace...` and enter the options shown below.

-<b>WARNING: Unless you know exactly what you're doing, only use the options shown below.
-Using different options has the potential to delete an arbitrary amount of information from an arbitrary number of cards in your collection</b>
+> **WARNING**: **Unless you know exactly what you're doing, only use the options shown below.
+Using different options has the potential to delete an arbitrary amount of information from an arbitrary number of cards in your collection**

 ![](images/FrequenciesStylized-6.png)